JaredTMurray/UFOs/README.md

 # UFOs
 ## Overview of Project:
-This overview goes in-depth analysing UFO sightings by allowing users to filter for multiple criteria at the same time.
+This overview goes in-depth analyzing UFO sightings by allowing users to filter for multiple criteria at the same time.
 I used app.js and index.html to build users input to go through the table of UFO sightings.

 ## Deliverable 1 Instructions